-Currently, I am using Grammarly because it allows me to check plagiarism before I publish an article and provides reasons why my sentences are incorrect, and show instructions on how to write particular sentences rightfully.
+Currently, I am using Grammarly because it allows me to check plagiarism before I publish an article, provides reasons why my sentences are incorrect, and show instructions on writing particular sentences rightfully.
 So, at last, Grammarly is my English teacher! 😉

 You can actually know how many points Grammarly gives for your article.
 You can increase the score just by using the tool.
 Follow suggestions and fix issues that come along the way you scroll down.

 However, my views on Grammarly don’t indicate that I solely don’t like Ginger Software.
 In fact, I haven’t used it in a while.